web1221/FT_Project7_Ruby/README.md

 ## Description
   _This application was created to demonstrate BDD practice with Ruby.
-The application is checking to see whether an a word or phrase is an anagram or an anitgram_
+The application is checking to see whether a word or phrase is an anagram or an anitgram_

 ## Setup/Installation Requirements

-*
-*
-*
-*
-*
-*
-*
-*
+* Copy link from github
+* Open terminal and __git clone__ link
+* __cd__ into project and if you have bundler installed you can __bundle rspec__
+* Use __rspec__ to test code, and see if a word or phrase is a anagram or an antigrama

 ## Known Bugs

-_There are no know bugs.
+_There are no known bugs.
 If you come across one please contact me._

 ## Support and contact details